 - Carry a charged cell phone at all times.
 Add OWU Public Safety to your contacts and mark it as a favorite.
 The number is 740-368-2222.

 - Pay attention to OWU ALERT emergency notifications.
 We issue OWU ALERT messages in situations that require urgent action and in case of weather-related delays or closings.
-The University enrolls you automatically to receive email alerts via your owu.edu email address and text alerts via your cell phone of record.
-If you wish, you are able to add more contact points for additional email, text, and/or voice messages.
+The University enrolls you automatically to receive email alerts via your owu.edu email address and voice/text alerts via your cell phone of record.

 Get Help If Harassed